This story has been updated. It was originally published on April 15, 2020.

 The usual security and privacy warnings apply here: Be careful about sharing any sensitive information in your video (including your phone number, address, and financial information), especially if you’re broadcasting to more than a few specific people.

-To start a Facebook livestream, fire up the mobile app and tap Live to go to a preview screen.
+To start a Facebook livestream, fire up the mobile app and go to post composer on the page, profile, group, or event where you want to publish the stream.
+Next, tap Live to go to a preview screen.
 The audience selector is at the top—you can pick all your Facebook friends, just a few, or broadcast to a group you’re part of.
 Alternatively, you can make the broadcast public, so anyone can watch, with or without a Facebook account.

-Further down the screen you can add a description to your livestream, tag places or people, or add a filter or two to the feed.
+Farther down the screen, you can add a description to your livestream, tag places or people, or add a filter or two to the feed.
 When everything is set up the way you want, tap on Start Live Video to begin broadcasting.

 Some of the options and effects, such as the ability to draw on screen, remain active while you’re recording.
 You’ll be able to see comments and reactions from people watching your video while it’s live, give access to the feed to certain friends (if it’s not available to everyone), and add your own comments, too.